django-commons/django-typer/doc/source/extensions.rst

 discover and run every backup routine defined on the command if no specific subroutine is invoked.
-We can `use the context <https://typer.tiangolo.com/tutorial/commands/context/#getting-the-context>`_ to determine if a subcommand was called in our root initializer callback and we can find subroutines added by plugins at runtime using :func:`~django_typer.TyperCommand.get_subcommand`.
+We can `use the context <https://typer.tiangolo.com/tutorial/commands/context/#getting-the-context>`_ to determine if a subcommand was called in our root initializer callback and we can find subroutines added by plugins at runtime using :func:`~django_typer.management.TyperCommand.get_subcommand`.
 Our command might look like this:

 .. tabs::